Uniswap/smart-order-router/README.md

 - 50,000,000 gas on Celo
 - 150,000,000 gas on every other network (Mainnet, Goerli, etc.)

+These parameters should work on Infura and Alchemy by default.

-If you are using a node provider with a lower gas limit per `eth_call` you will need to override the default `V3QuoteProvider` with an instance that lowers the `multicallChunk` and `gasLimitPerCall` parameters.
+This total amount of gas each `eth_call` can consume is equal to the `multicallChunk` config value multiplied by the `gasLimitPerCall` config value.
+If you are using a node provider with a lower gas limit per `eth_call` you will need to override the default `V3QuoteProvider` with an instance that lowers the `multicallChunk` and `gasLimitPerCall` parameters such that the multiplication is below your node providers limit.
 Lowering these values will cause each multicall to consume less gas.
-See [here](https://github.com/Uniswap/smart-order-router/blob/main/src/routers/alpha-router/alpha-router.ts#L379) for examples of how to set these values.
+See [here](https://github.com/Uniswap/smart-order-router/blob/98c58bdee9981fd9ffac9e7d7a97b18302d5f77a/src/routers/alpha-router/alpha-router.ts#L415-L416) for examples of how to set these values.
+Note some providers have different limits per chain.

 If you are running your own node, we recommend you configure start your node with a higher gas limit per call.
 For example, on Geth you can use the command line argument `--rpc.gascap 150000000` to raise the limit to 150m, which is enough to run the default configuration of this package.